GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/pureThermalDiffusion/Example.rst

 Problem description
 ------------------------------------------------------------------

-This example uses the thermal flow solver to model a pure thermal diffusion problem around a wellbore.
-To mimic this specific problem, thermal convection and fluid flow are removed by setting fluid pressure and fluid heat capacity to zero.
+This example uses the thermal single-phase flow solver to model a pure thermal diffusion problem around a wellbore.
+To mimic this specific problem, thermal convection and fluid flow are neglected by setting fluid pressure and fluid heat capacity to zero.
 With a uniform temperature applied on the inner surface of the wellbore, temperature field would radially diffuse as shown in the figure below:

 .. _problemSketchRadialThermalDiffusionWellboreFig:
 .. figure:: radialThermalDiffusionSketch.png